 ABOUT THE PROGRAM

-The computer network administrator works in large companies that have their own IT department, or as a consultant in a small and medium-sized company.
-Within the small business, the individual, most of the time, is the sole person responsible for the operation of the computer network.
-In the larger company, as teams get bigger, the role of each individual is specialized.
-In these larger companies, there are usually more complex configurations and larger networks.
+A Computer Network Administrator (CNA) works with large companies that have their own IT department, or as an independent consultant working with small-to-medium-sized companies.
+Within a small business, one individual, most of the time, is the sole person responsible for the operation of a computer network.
+However, in larger companies (and as the company grows), network administrators work in departments and the role of each CNA becomes specialized.
+As a result, there are usually more complex configurations and larger networks that must be managed.

-The Architecture and Network Management program bring together two requirements of technical training, that is to say the mastery of the technical function and versatility.
-Mastering the technical function is ensured by the acquisition of specific skills necessary for practicing the profession while versatility is attained by learning general skills related to computer-related careers.
+The program brings together two requirements of technical training: The mastery of the technical function and versatility.
+Mastering the technical function is achieved through the acquisition of specific skills necessary for practicing the profession while versatility is attained by learning general skills related to careers in internet technology.

-Students graduating in Architecture and Network Management (LEA.6P) will be well prepared to do the following:
+Graduates from the Computer Network, Architecture, and Management program will be well prepared to do the following:

 - Analyze the work functions